leonshiyan/bus-buddy-front-end/README.md

 ## Icebox

-- [ ] Allow users to search schedule using bus route
+- [ ] Allow users to search schedule using bus route.
-- [ ] Allow users to find stops using bus route
+- [ ] Allow users to find stops using bus route.
-- [ ] Allow users to add bus route to favourite
+- [ ] Allow users to add bus route to favourite.
-- [ ] Implement proximity check so user can locate stops within certain range
+- [ ] Implement proximity check so user can locate stops .within certain range.
+- [ ] Extend availablility to other provinces.